The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 These people were honoring me and this program by flying a flag on each of their aircraft during the original invasion and refueling missions that they were going to present to me, unbeknownst to me.

-And it's I mean it's not uncommon.
+And it's, I mean, it's not uncommon.

 And I do.

-I have all of these uh certificates framed, the letter is framed, the flag is unfolded now and it's framed on a display on the wall.
+The flag is unfolded now, and it's framed on a display on the wall.

-And I have stayed in touch with a number of these guys, including uh Mr. Hassara, who, after he heard of Dingy Harry's recess plans of having the uh military be exploited by Democrats seeking re-election, sent me the following note.
+And I have stayed in touch with a number of these guys, including Mr. Hassara, who, after he heard of Dingy Harry's recess plans of having the military be exploited by Democrats seeking re-election, sent me the following note.

 Sir Rush calls me sir.